 Operant conditioning, also known as instrumental conditioning, is a learning process in which behavior is modified using rewards or punishments.
 By repeatedly pairing the desired behavior with a consequence, an association is formed to create new learning.

-For example, a dog trainer gives the dog a treat every time the dog raises its left paw.
+E.g. a dog trainer gives a dog a treat every time the dog raises its left paw.
 The dog learns that raising its left paw can earn him food.

 Classical Conditioning as the Foundation of Behaviorism

 We can trace back the origin of operant conditioning to its predecessor, classical conditioning.